 18. Start an affiliate marketing business

 Affiliate marketing is a profitable and unique business idea when you have digital marketing skills.
 Product affiliates can make money on all sorts of platforms that allow partner links.
-Affiliate portals like ShareASale, RewardsStyle, or LikeToKnowIt are only a few out of many places you can find products to be an affiliate for.
+Affiliate portals like ShareASale or LTK are only a few out of many places you can find products to be an affiliate for.

 Your Social Team has a highlight reel on Instagram where it shares its best affiliates with its existing customers.
 It’s a great way to generate passive income as your target audience visits your profile.